JocysCom/UMQF/MORA/analysis/enders-game/entities/graff-actions.md

 ### 1 Ender - deception/trauma

+Context: Graff deceived Ender into believing the Third Invasion was a simulation, using him as a weapon to destroy the Buggers.

 - ΔOS = -0.50 (Used as a weapon without consent, causing massive psychological trauma)
 - VSA(Ender) = 0.60
 - Tc = 1.00 (Permanent guilt)